silksil/NOTES-CHEATSHEET/server/databases/mongooDB/testing/read-record.md

       .find returns an array with all users

       First you define the user model / class
-      You pass that defines the criterea you search for */
+      You then define the criterea you search for
+    */
     User.find({ name: 'Joe' })
       // the callback passes all the users found .then((users) => {

         /*
-          monogoose already assigns an id, even though it has not been saved Thus we take the created user (joe) and can check it's _id The _id isn't a raw string, but an object that wraps that string Thus we do .toString
+          Monogoose already assigns an id, even though it has not been saved Thus we take the created user (joe) and can check it's _id The _id isn't a raw string, but an object that wraps that string Thus we have to do .toString
         */
         assert(users[0]._id.toString() === joe.id.toString())
         done();